adaltas/node-nikita/docs/content/about/developers.md

 - `docker-compose.yml`
   The [Docker Compose](https://docs.docker.com/compose/) file declares the Nikita container with its test environment as well as its service dependencies such as databases services.
 - `Dockerfile`
-  The [Dockerfile](https://docs.docker.com/engine/reference/builder/) declare instructions to build the containers.
+  The [Dockerfile](https://docs.docker.com/engine/reference/builder/) declares instructions to build the containers.
 - `test.coffee`
   The configuration file is used to activate selected tests and configured the Nikita sessions executed inside.